-There are a lot of ants in Tyler, Texas.
+There are a lot of ants in Texas.
 It's hard to tell what ants you're seeing in your driveway and around the entrance to your home or garage.
 But it is important that you recognize carpenter ants when you see them.
 Carpenter ants have the ability to damage your home.
 The more you know about them the better.
-Here is a quick guide to carpenter ants in Tyler.
+Here is a quick guide to carpenter ants in Texas.

 Texas Carpenter Ants